 Where to Go

-Africa is a massive continent, with a number of countries where you can see the wildlife in its natural habitat, each with their own nuances when it comes to culture, fauna and climate.
+Africa is a massive continent, with a number of countries where you can see the wildlife in its natural habitat, each with its own nuances when it comes to culture, fauna, and climate.
 There are also countries that tend to be more popular amongst tourists from certain countries, which you may want to factor into your decision.

 While some people will insist that you get a more genuine and memorable safari by getting off the beaten path, you’re guaranteed to have a pleasant and accessible trip by going somewhere that’s more “touristy”.

 The best time to travel for a safari is going to depend heavily on the destination you’ve chosen.
 If you want to see as many animals as possible, it’s best to go in the dry season, when water is scarce and wild animals gather around the few sources that still remain.
 The dry season also makes it much easier to get around, as during the rainy season, some of the dirt roads can become flooded, making it tough to get from place to place.

 Just remember that the dry season is a peak time for westerners going for a safari, so your trip may carry a bigger price tag than you’d expect.

 Though you’re going to be surrounded by some intimidating wild animals during your safari, these trips are generally safe, provided you follow the right etiquette and listen to all the advice you get from your guide.
 The real danger comes from people, in the form of safari scammers.
 There are many illegitimate companies out there looking to prey on travelers, so do your due diligence.
 If you come across a travel package that seems to offer a mind-blowing experience for a price that’s too good to be true, then it probably is!
 Be sure to look up some impartial reviews of every tour operator you’re considering, and check if they’re a part of any professional travel bodies like the US Tour Operator Association.